Arbi Barayev: Second Chechen War

-Chechen surgeon Khassan Baiev, who amputated a portion of the leg of Shamil Basayev after his injury on a minefield, also had operated on Salman Raduyev and Arbi Barayev himself, however Barayev promised to kill him because he would also help wounded Russian soldiers.
+Chechen surgeon Khassan Baiev, who amputated a portion of Shamil Basayev's leg after his injury on a minefield, also operated on Salman Raduyev and Arbi Barayev himself, but Barayev threatened to kill him because he would also help wounded Russian soldiers.
 Baiev described Barayev as "a born killer, and his men were desperados with blood vendettas proclaimed against them for murder.
 They joined Barayev for protection against the avengers in an endless cycle of violence. ...
 He owned a stable of expensive foreign cars, had several wives, and moved around with an escort of twenty to thirty guards.
 Everyone assumed that he was in the pay of Russian intelligence.
 Relatives of Arbi Barayev publicly denounced him for his crimes, saying that the family announced in the courtyard of the mosque that if anyone killed him, they would relinquish all claims.
 There would be no blood revenge."
 Facing death threats from Barayev as well as from the federal side, Baiev was eventually forced to seek political asylum in the United States.

 Following the Russian occupation of most of Chechnya, Barayev freely lived in Alkhan-Kala and frequently passed through Russian Army checkpoints without any problems, using identity papers of an FSB officer, and was also not included in the lists of people wanted "for participation in illegal armed groups".
 Once arrested, Barayev was said to be instantly released by the demand of Beslan Gantamirov, then the leading figure in the pro-Moscow government.
 In May 2000, the Russian military intelligence GRU officer leaked papers about Barayev's affiliation with FSB to a Chechen journalist.
 In April 2001, Barayev's men allegedly ambushed and killed Viktor Popkov, a Russian dissident working in Chechnya as an aid worker and human rights activist since 1995, in the close vicinity of a military roadblock.
 According to the United States Department of State, Barayev sent a group of his fighters to train in Taliban-controlled areas of Afghanistan in the spring of the same year.